Bruno Rossi: Bagnères-de-Bigorre conference

 By 1952, a bewildering "zoo" of elementary particles had been reported, with various masses, decay schemes, nomenclature and reliability of identification.
-To deal with this situation, Blackett and Leprince-Ringuet organized an International Cosmic Ray Conference at Bagnères-de-Bigorre in 1953.
+To deal with this situation, Blackett and Leprince-Ringuet organised an International Cosmic Ray Conference at Bagnères-de-Bigorre in 1953.
 According to James Cronin, "this conference can be placed in importance in the same category as two other famous conferences, the Solvay congress of 1927 and the Shelter Island Conference of 1948."

 Leprince-Ringuet asked Rossi to give a summary of new information presented at the conference and to propose nomenclature for the new particles.
 Before the conference, in response to the latter assignment, Rossi circulated a suggestion that particles with mass smaller than that of a neutron be designated by small Greek letters and those with larger mass be designated by capital Greek letters.
 In his talk, on 11 July 1953, he reported that conference results, which he had compiled with the aid of Powell and Fretter, were consistent with this scheme, which was commonly used afterwards.

-A highlight was Leprince-Ringuet's declaration in his closing talk that: "...in the future we must use particle accelerators."
+A highlight was Leprince-Ringuet's declaration in his closing talk that: "...in the future we must use particle accelerators".
 With the 3 GeV Cosmotron already in operation at Brookhaven National Laboratory, this declaration reflected a consensus among the participants.
 As a result, Rossi's group began to wind down their cloud chamber experiments.
-However, in 1954, Bridge, Hans Courant, Herbert DeStaebler, Jr. and Rossi reported on an unusual event in which a stopping singly charged particle decayed into three photons whose energies totaled more than the proton rest energy.
+However, in 1954, Bridge, Hans Courant, Herbert DeStaebler, Jr. and Rossi reported on an unusual event in which a stopping singly charged particle decayed into three photons whose energies totalled more than the proton rest energy.
 This is the signature of an antiproton annihilation.
-The next year, a group led by Owen Chamberlain and Emilio Segrè detected antiprotons, for which they were awarded Nobel Prize in Physics in 1960.
+The next year, a group led by Owen Chamberlain and Emilio Segrè detected antiprotons, for which they were awarded the Nobel Prize in Physics in 1960.